 EOP students have priority access to tutorial assistance in most general education classes and in lower- and upper-division major classes.
 Tutors help students prepare for exams, develop learning strategies, and gain better comprehension of their coursework.

 EOP students who meet eligibility requirements may be awarded EOP grant funding.
-Additionally, EOP students are encouraged to apply for scholarship opportunities that recognize their academic achievement and leadership.
 Other financial resources, such as bookstore credit, may also be available for qualifying EOP students.